jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 It's possible for the same Main Character to have multiple Hostages (one for each Secret Hideout you play while you have that Main Character).

 Note: A **Hostage** is never actually in play.
 It's either in a Hostage pile, beneath a Secret Hideout, or set aside (after leaving a Secret Hideout).
+^(Source: Rule insert)

 # [Sentry](http://vs.tcgbrowser.com/images/cards/big/TUB-053.jpg)
-Set: The Utopia Battles
+*Set: The Utopia Battles*

 **Reluctant God** prevents Sentry from striking, but he can still attack.
+^(Source: Rule insert)

 # [Serpent Crown](http://vs.tcgbrowser.com/images/cards/big/SVH-056.jpg)
 See [Marvel Required](#wiki_marvel_required_.28equipment.29)

 # [Shadow King](http://vs.tcgbrowser.com/images/cards/big/BOM-017.jpg)
-Set: Brotherhood of Mutants
+*Set: Brotherhood of Mutants*

 **Anchor Host**
 Shadow King is technically a supporting character but he doesn’t want to actually be in play.
 He prefers to have a physical host.
 If he would appear for any reason, you’ll remove him from the game instead and choose a face-up character on your side to be his Host.
 If you don’t have a face-up character, Shadow King will still be removed from the game.
-When his Host gets stunned or leaves play Shadow King will remain removed from the game
+When his Host gets stunned or leaves play Shadow King will remain removed from the game.
+^(Source: Rule insert)

 # [She-Hulk](http://vs.tcgbrowser.com/images/cards/big/aff-003.jpg) (MC)
 Set: A-Force